raimondifranc/gpcr_coupling_predictor/README.md

+To run PRECOG locally, please go [here](https://github.com/gurdeep330/precog).

-Script to perform 5-fold-CV and testing of GPCRs
+The script provided here is to perform 5-fold-CV and testing of GPCRs.

 By: Gurdeep Singh, Francesco Raimondi & Robert B Russell